lisaa-paper/LISAA/isa-score-calculator/README.md

 - **Phase stalls/failures**: Use the inline error summary plus downloadable log to inspect stack traces, HTTP errors, or specific topic/scenario where the call failed.
 - **Caching issues**: The scenario workbook is cached via `st.cache_data`.
 If you modify the Excel file, click “Clear cache” in Streamlit’s hamburger menu or restart the app.

-## License
-Specify your licensing terms here (e.g., MIT, Apache 2.0).
-Update this section once you decide on a license.